JuliaIntervals/IntervalRootFinding.jl/docs/src/roots.md

 !!! warning

     For a root `x` of some function, if the absolute tolerance is smaller than `eps(x)` i.e. if `tol + x == x`, `roots` may never be able to converge to the required tolerance and the function may get stuck in an infinite loop.
+    To avoid that, either increase `abstol` or `reltol`, or set a maximum number of iterations with the `max_iteration` keyword.